Choosing an avian vet

 Avian veterinarians

-It's very important to have a good avian veterinarian in your corner who can address both preventive medicine and treatment of injuries and illnesses, should they occur.
+It's very important to have a good avian or exotics veterinarian in your corner who can address both preventive medicine and treatment of injuries and illnesses, should they occur.
 An avian vet can also help with specialized pediatric care and geriatric care so that you can properly support your pet throughout its lifespan.

-Parrots, whether flighted or not, must maintain their weight at a low level in order to fly miles through the jungle in search of food each day.
+A parrots body is designed to maintain their weight at a low level in order to fly miles through the jungle in search of food each day.
 This means that their bones are hallow and very lightweight.
-They must process oxygen really effectively in order to fly.
-That's also why they have seven air sacs as opposed to our two lungs.
+They have highly sophisticated respiratory systems to process oxygen effectively in order to fly.
+That's why they are susceptible to respiratory issues.

-Bird’s have a very high metabolism and a short digestive tract which allows them to process food intake much more efficiently.
-Birds tend to graze throughout the day.
-They process their food quickly and eliminate frequently.
-Forgetting to feed your pet bird can be deadly for it, especially if it's a small bird.
+Bird’s also have a very high metabolism and a short digestive tract which allows them to process food intake much more efficiently so they don't carry excess "baggage" that could slow down flight.Forgetting to feed your pet bird can be deadly for it, especially if it's a small bird.

 You can find a certified avian vet near you by logging on to AAV.org - the Association of Avian Veterinarians.
 Beware, you may have to read each individual's profile to locate those who see pet birds as opposed to those that work in research, zoo’s, or the poultry business.

 Now, that said, it makes sense why avian vet's tend to flock toward larger cities where they can get plenty patients.
 Finding an avian vet if you live in a smaller town can be a challenge!
+If there isn't an avian vet near you, Google "Exotic Vets near me."

 finding an avian vet